 Landcycling is the easy way is you don't mind the shuffling.

-Rituals are no longer black, and haven't been in black since Torment.
+>Rituals are still a part of black's color pie, though Rituals are no longer black, and haven't been in black since Torment.
 Heck, not even red gets rituals these days.
 The closest you get are spawn/scion makers that let you bank mana for the next turn.

+Black does have a recent ritual, but you can barely call it that.
 Dark petition gives you a chunk of mana, but that's only after Spell Mastery (which admittedly is easy to trigger).

 Hey, that looks pretty neat!